How Long Should You Keep Your Pay Stubs?

 There are specific scenarios where pay stubs should be retained longer:

 - Self-Employed Individuals or Freelancers: Those who are self-employed or work as independent contractors often use pay stubs to calculate quarterly taxes and provide income proof.
-It’s advisable for them to keep pay stubs for at least three to six years, aligning with IRS guidelines for retaining tax-related documents.
+It’s advisable for them to keep checkstubs for at least three to six years, aligning with IRS guidelines for retaining tax-related documents.

 - Legal or Employment Disputes: If you’re involved in a wage dispute, discrimination claim, or other employment-related issue, keeping pay stubs indefinitely until the matter is resolved is critical.
 These records can serve as evidence in legal or administrative proceedings.